freaktechnik/grunt-webapp/README.md

 # grunt-webapp

-> Generate webapp manifests with grunt
+> Generate webapp manifests with grunt.
+It takes as much information as possible from your package.json file.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`